NadeemYaseen/vsd_IAT_openlane_workshop/README.md

 8. High metal formation.

-The below diagram shows the result of above steps
+The below diagram shows the result of the above steps

   ![16-mask Process Image](./screenshots/16-mask-process.png)